 Crab Stock Ingredients

 - Tomato Paste: Slather this all over those shells and roast em in the oven.
-It’ll add another level of flavor to your crab stock.
+It’ll add another level of flavor to your stock.
 Totally worth it.

 - Herbs & Spices: Black peppercorns, fresh parsley, and thyme sprigs round out the ingredients for this crab stock recipe.